mycoboco/beluga/INSTALL.md

 (always use _absolute_ paths; e.g., `/home/username/var/bin/` instead of
 `~/user/var/bin/` or `./var/bin/`).

-Some of this configuration has to be put into the following files:
+Some of this configuration has to be put into the following files that are incorporated to build `beluga`'s driver, `bcc`:

 - `bcc/host/sc.h` for a preprocessor (`sea-canary`)
 - `bcc/host/beluga.h` for a compiler (`beluga`)